saivarshith123/University-Attendance-Calculator/README.md

 The web interface is designed with an intuitive UI and provides a visually appealing experience with advanced CSS styling.

+### Self Attendance Tracker

+An additional feature is the "Self Attendance" tracker, which allows you to mark your attendance daily and view a summary.

+#### **How to Use:**

+1. Open the index.html file in the Self Attendence directory in any modern web browser.

+2. Use the dashboard to mark your attendance for the day.

+3. View a summary of your attendance for all courses.

 📝 Problem Statement
 --------------------